rishabhahuja12/DBMS_Project_D073_D066_D058/README.md

 - Database: MySQL

 Content:
-- HTML folder contains all the html files.
+- The HTML folder contains all the HTML files.
-- Views folder contains all the CSS,js and images.
+- The Views folder contains all the CSS, JS, and images.